Ninjaneer87/andrejground-blog/src/content/blog/sliding-box-over-the-active-item.md

 #### 4.a Save sizes and positions

-We will save this in our `itemPositions` object outside of the hook and create the `mapAllPositions` function that accepts the list of all the elements and maps them into our object.
+We will save this in `itemPositions` object outside of the hook and create the `mapAllPositions` function that accepts the list of all the elements and maps them into the object.

 For `itemKey`, we need the same unique identifier we use for the _active item_.
 To achieve that we will be attaching this value to all the elements in the list using the `data-key` attribute.